 PINE SPRINGS TRAILHEAD

 Three trails make up this trailhead section: Devil’s Hall (4.2 mi.
 RT), The Bowl (8.5 mi.
-RT) and Guadalupe Peak (8.2 mi.
+RT), and Guadalupe Peak (8.2 mi.
 RT).

 The Bowl is a bit more strenuous coming in at around 6-8 hours for this hike.
-It’s a high-country hike through a forest, and according to the day-hike guide a recommended route is hiking Tejas Trail, Bowl Trail, Hunter Peak side strip, Bear Canyon Trail and Frijole Trail.
+It’s a high-country hike through a forest, and according to the day-hike guide, a recommended route is hiking Tejas Trail, Bowl Trail, Hunter Peak side strip, Bear Canyon Trail, and Frijole Trail.

-Guadalupe Peak is is the highest peak in Texas.
-8, 751 feet above sea level, this hike is a huge draw in summer, but definitely as it cools off.
+Guadalupe Peak is the highest peak in Texas.
+8, 751 feet above sea level, this hike is a huge draw in summer, but definitely, as it cools off.
 It’s not for the inexperienced at all.
-I highly recommend getting some good miles in before making this trek, and I DEFINITELY recommend taking more water than you need and plenty of snacks.
+I highly recommend getting some good miles in before making this trek, and I recommend taking more water than you need and plenty of snacks.
 Carb load the day before and just be ready for a long day.

 A good set of trekking poles like these from REI are a knee saver.
 I’ve had multiple people needing these more for the way down than the way up.
 I have a separate post on the importance of trekking poles.

 This is going to be a multi-post for my extensive road trip.
 I’ll also showcase BLM camping in New Mexico and talk about camping in the National Forest in Colorado.
-Please stay tune and leave a comment if you’ve been to Guadalupe Mountains National Park.
+Please stay tuned and leave a comment if you’ve been to Guadalupe Mountains National Park.